stefangordon/azure-policy-samples/compliance_functions_python/readme.md

 The `AzureWebJobsStorage` connection string will be used for logs and as a location to write output from the functions.

+_All commands assume you are in the compliance_functions_python folder_

 To ensure your containers are built fresh you can run:
 ```
 docker-compose up --build